- “I’m going back out and down the river to find a place to anchor.”

 By 10:30 we were at the Old River entrance.
 It was a sharp turn into a narrow channel, then a short distance to our destination.
 Using the navigation and radar, Rick attempted to make the turn and keep in the channel center.
 Our draft is 4-1/2 feet and we had been told we needed to stay in the center or risk running aground.
 Were we in the center?
 The navigation system had us on land.
 The current was swift and an eddy swirled us around.
 Where were we?
 Rick could not see the shoreline to get his bearings.
 At one point the fog cleared just enough to show we were headed directly for the shore about 100 yards away.
 We kept getting swung around; it appeared momentarily that Rick had lost control.
 Instinct told him to advance the throttles so our heading would properly register on the navigation display; we had been going too slowly for the nav system.

 That’s when I learned what was really happening and we had the above discussion.
 Rick successfully edged us out of the channel and back onto the Mississippi.
 We went about a mile downriver.
 In good conditions, its not easy to find a suitable stopping point along this river and these weren’t good conditions.
-Relying on the nav system again, he maneuvered just inside the red buoy line and we dropped the anchor.
+Relying on the nav system again, he maneuvered just outside the red buoy line and we dropped the anchor.
 Every commercial tow we could see on our AIS was doing the same thing, so we felt safe for now.

 But mother nature wasn’t finished with us yet.
 While we waited, the sun set.
 Now we were in the dark and fog.
 Thunderstorms were on the way by 9:00 p.m.
 We unplugged all our electronic things—TVs, computer and the like.
 We couldn’t turn off the nav system though or the radio—we needed to know when (if) commercial traffic started to move.
 If we couldn’t see them, they couldn’t see us.
 The tugs got anxious and began moving.
 So Rick set his alarm for every 30 minutes in case we fell asleep.
 We sat vigil.
 He was able to track the movement of those tugs.
 When they headed our way, he contacted them to give our location, then he’d watch for them.
 Or more accurately, wait to hear them—we couldn’t see them.
 News of our location spread rapidly on the radio and all the tugs were great about giving a wide berth.